jyasskin/advent-of-code/2019/README.md

 Intro to rust:
 * How do you iterate over the lines in stdin?
 * What's for loop syntax?
+* How do you parse an integer from a string?

 ## Day 2